DIY Polystyrene Ball Bird and How to Make Texture Paste

 Paint the ball with white acrylic paint.
 This step is optional, but polystyrene can do funny things when it comes into contact with glue.

-Use a sponge or old paintbrush to apply the texture paste all over the polystyrene ball.
+Use your hands, a sponge, or an old paintbrush to apply the texture paste all over the polystyrene ball.

 Leave the ball to dry completely.